airdipu/SMEAR-data-api/README.md

 ```

 ## License
-This project is licensed under the Apache License 2.0.
+This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ## Resources